microsoft/azure_arc/docs/azure_jumpstart_hcibox/_index.md

 ## Deployment Options and Automation Flow

-HCIBox currently provides a [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep) template that deploys the infrastructure and automation that configure the solution.
+HCIBox provides two methods for deploying and configuring the necessary resources in Azure.

+- A [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep) template that can be deployed manually via Azure CLI.

+- An [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) template that can be used to for a more streamlined experience.

 ![Screenshot showing deployment flow diagram for Bicep-based deployments](./deployment_flow.png)